For a summary of Java 2D properties, see Java 2D Properties.

 All offscreen images will reside in Java heap memory, and Java 2D's software-only rendering pipeline is used for rendering to them.
 This is different from a typical UNIX configuration, where X11 pixmaps are used for offscreen images.

-Since DGA allows direct access to the framebuffer's video memory, the typical problems include corruption outside of window bounds, complete system, and X server lock-ups.
+Because DGA allows direct access to the framebuffer's video memory, the typical problems include corruption outside of window bounds, complete system, and X server lock-ups.

 NO_J2D_DGA environment variable to